 There’s no time like the new year to reflect and reassess.
 Where are your marketing efforts working, and where are they stalled?
-Remember, for every hour spent on a technology going nowhere, your team could be digging for gold on a higher-potential technology!
+Remember: For every hour spent on a technology going nowhere, your team could be digging for gold on a technology with higher potential!

 Example 1: The Fatal Flaw